Summary: Obi-Wan thought he'd seen the worst of what Anakin was capable of. Obi-Wan's not entirely right about that.

 She begins to shake.
 "No."

-"Put it down.
+.
 You're going to go to sleep now."

 She glares at him furiously, tears in her eyes, but after a moment she puts the blaster aside and lies down, pillowing her head on her hands.
 Her face doesn't slacken as her breathing evens, a look of concentration and effort pinching her features.